dusanmsk/zigbee2udp/README.md

     # Edit mqtt2udp/mqtt2udp.py and set loxone address and port
     # optionally set timezone in docker-compose.yml zigbee2mqtt section
     # optionally change network_key in configuration/configuration.yaml
+    # optionally remove mqtt section in docker-compose if you already have some mqtt server running somewhere else

     ./run.sh
     # check everything is ok then break with ctrl+c